Decision Fatigue- Have You Fallen Prey To It?

 But every time that you go back and forth between these tasks, your focus gets disordered.
 It takes up a little of your willpower to make decisions and ultimately causes decision fatigue.

-To avoid decision fatigue, you can take small, conscious steps towards a simpler and organised lifestyle.
+To avoid decision fatigue, you can take small, conscious steps towards a simpler and organized lifestyle.